aa221/Lyrics_project/README.md

 # Similar Songs Based on their Lyrics!
-Analyzing the similarity of songs based on lyric usage.
+Creating a model to predict similar songs based on lyric usage.

 ## Context behind Word2Vec and Doc2Vec